rutu111/Fetch-data-enegineering-project/README.txt

 ● What are the assumptions you made?
 1. The Localstack environment accurately simulates AWS services.
-2.The PII encryption key is securely managed and accessible only by authorized components.
-3.The structure of the incoming messages remains consistent and adheres to the expected format.
+2.The structure of the incoming messages remains consistent and adheres to the expected format.
-4.The database schema is designed to handle the encrypted data without performance degradation.
+3.The database schema is designed to handle the encrypted data without performance degradation.
-5.The incoming messages have no missing values.
+4.The incoming messages have no missing values.